-Take me on as a consultant?
+Why take me on as a consultant?

 - To obtain specific expertise.
 Clients typically hire people who have the skills and expertise their own staff lacks, so it really pays to have a track record that speaks for itself.

 - To supplement a company’s internal staff.
-Sometimes business executives discover they can save thousands of dollars a week by hiring consultants when needed rather than hiring full-time employees.
+Sometimes business executives discover they can save thousands of pounds a week by hiring consultants when needed rather than hiring full-time employees.
 They also can save additional money because consultants don’t need benefits.
 So even though a consultant’s fees are generally higher than an employee’s salary, over the long haul, a consultant tends to be a less expensive option.

 - To act as a catalyst for change.
 No one likes change, especially corporate UK.
-But when change is needed, a consultant generally can do things without worrying about the corporate culture, employee morale, or other issues that tend to elicit high emotions and dissention in the ranks.
+But when change is needed, a consultant generally can do things without worrying about the corporate culture, employee morale, or other issues that tend to elicit high emotions and dissension in the ranks.

 - To be an objective onlooker.
-Besides seeing problems from a different perspective than internal staff does, a good consultant provides a fresh, objective viewpoint, then delivers results without being concerned about what workers in the organization might think about the results and how they were achieved.
+Besides seeing problems from a different perspective than internal staff does, a good consultant provides a fresh, objective viewpoint, then delivers results without being concerned about what workers in the organisation might think about the results and how they were achieved.

 - To teach.
 If you have special skills and knowledge, someone will pay you to pass on that knowledge.
 As a result, it’s very important for you to stay abreast of advances and developments in your chosen field so information can be passed on to clients knowledgeably and authoritatively.

-- To do your companys ‘dirty work’.
+- To do your company’s ‘dirty work’.
 Let’s face it, nobody wants to be the person who has to make staff or program cuts.
 An impartial outside consultant is the perfect person to handle such unpleasant tasks.

 - To bring new life to an organisation.
 Many consultants are retained as idea starters and innovative thinkers.
 If you’re a subject matter expert who can think on your feet, you can help a company retool or reinvent itself.